CD mastering overview

-Have you ever wondered why some CDs sound noticeably better than others on your home or car stereo system?
+What is ‘Mastering’?
+Put simply, it is the art of equalising, balancing and enhancing recorded music to attain the most pleasing listening experience possible.
+Have you ever wondered why some recordings sound noticeably better than others on your home or car stereo system?
 As expected, the actual recording and mixing process has a major role in determining the sound.
-However, there is a process between completing mix down and manufacturing that can also make a significant difference.
-This process is ‘CD Pre Mastering’, more commonly referred to as CD Mastering.
-Mastering is the art of equalizing, balancing and enhancing recorded music to attain the most pleasing listening experience possible
+However, mastering is the process after mix down that can also make a significant difference.

 It’s important to understand that the need for mastering is no reflection on the calibre of the mix, it is a separate and critical step in the production chain, applied to all standard of mixes.
 It’s all about presenting the mix to the listener in the best possible light.